 A travel humidor may be a different story due to its intended purpose; wear-and-tear will decrease the life span of these types of cases.
 When considering your options for storing cigars on trips away from home or traveling around town in between cigar stores, think about how long they might stay fresh.
 It's not only about the size of the humidor but also your specific needs.

 Cigars are a prized commodity for many enthusiasts, and any one of them will tell a beginner that it’s nothing without a good humidor.
-Knowing how a humidor works is essential in keeping your hobby with cigar collecting alive and well.If you’re interested in getting quality cigar humidors, see our extensive list of the best humidors for excellent quality and design in one.
+Knowing how a humidor works is essential in keeping your hobby with cigar collecting alive and well.If you’re interested in getting quality cigar humidors, see the extensive list of the best humidors from Your Elegant Bar for excellent quality and design in one.